AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 >
 >Use assertions instead of just logging an error to STDERR or returning a non-zero exit code otherwise your deployment pipeline may proceed normally.
 >
->If HTTP proxy sidecar was used during tests execution - results will include request.log file.
+>If the HTTP proxy sidecar was used during tests execution, the results will include a `request.log` file.

 ### Prerequisites {#prerequisites}